-As of June 30, 2012 and December 31, 2011, we had approximately 624,000 customers and 626,000 customers, respectively, subscribed to our Hughes segment's consumer and small/medium enterprise service.
-In addition, as of June 30, 2012 and December 31, 2011, our Hughes segment had total revenue backlog, which we define as our expected future revenue under customer contracts that are non-cancelable and excluding agreements with our customers in our consumer market, of approximately \$0.975 billion and \$1.036 billion, respectively.
+As of September 30, 2012 and December 31, 2011, we had approximately 616,000 customers and 626,000 customers, respectively, subscribed to the Hughes segment's consumer and small/medium enterprise service.
+In addition, as of September 30, 2012 and December 31, 2011, our Hughes segment had total revenue backlog, which we define as our expected future revenue under customer contracts that are non-cancelable and excluding agreements with our customers in our consumer market, of approximately \$1.039 billion and \$1.036 billion, respectively.

 Additional Challenges for our Hughes Segment.
-Our ability to continue to grow our consumer revenue will depend on our success in adding new subscribers on our satellite network and deployment of our EchoStar XVII satellite as planned.
+Our ability to continue to grow our consumer revenue will depend on our success in adding new subscribers on our satellite network and in the deployment of our EchoStar XVII satellite as planned.
 We may need to adjust our service offerings in response to the offerings of our competitors, including ViaSat Communications, following its commencement of service on the ViaSat-1 satellite which launched in October 2011.
-In addition, prior to the commencement of service on EchoStar XVII, ViaSat Communications may be in a better position to offer faster connection speeds more economically than us, which could adversely impact our ability to add new subscribers and our consumer revenues.
-An additional
+An additional focus in this business is our ability to grow our revenue in the enterprise business, both domestically and internationally.
+The growth of the enterprise business is also impacted by global economic conditions.